Lesney Products: History

 In the early years of the series, Lesney used a partner company, "Moko" (itself also named after its founder, Moses Kohnstam), to market/distribute its toys.
 This distribution was documented on the boxes themselves, on which the text "A Moko Lesney product" appeared.
 By the end of the decade, Lesney was able to buy Moko, marketing its products under its own name from that point on.
 A period of great expansion, tremendous profit, and recognition followed: In 1966, Lesney received their first (of several) Queen's Awards for Industry.
 By the mid-'60s, Matchbox was the largest brand of die-cast model vehicles in the world, and had diversified the line into multiple series.

 On 11 July 1982, after years of difficulties due to the economic climate in Britain at the time, Lesney went bankrupt and into receivership.
-Competing companies Mettoy (Corgi) and Meccano (Dinky) also suffered the same fate.
-The Matchbox brand as well as Lesney's tooling were bought by and became a division of Universal Holdings/Universal Toys, where the company re-formed as "Matchbox International Ltd." Tooling and production were moved to Macau.
+Meccano Ltd (maker of the Dinky cars had gone bankrupt in 1964 and Mettoy-Corgi (maker of Corgi Classics would go bankrupt in 2008.
+The Matchbox brand as well as Lesney's tooling were bought by and became a division of Universal Holdings/Universal Toys, where the company re-formed as "Matchbox International Ltd." Tooling and production were moved from Britain to China, at Macau.
 Jack Odell went on to form a new company, Lledo, where he produced models similar to early Matchbox Models of Yesteryear.
 Since 1997 the Matchbox brand has been owned by Mattel, creators of Hot Wheels.

 Some of the tools and dies created in the Lesney era were still used in the Matchbox line of 2007.